-ELECTIONS CANADA HAS BUILT ON THE INITIATIVES ALREADY IN PLACE AND IS CONTINUING TO IMPROVE THE ACCESSIBILITY OF THE ELECTORAL PROCESS.
+ELECTIONS CANADA HAS BUILT ON THE INITIATIVES ALREADY IN PLACE AND IS CONTINUING TO IMPROVE THE ACCESSIBILITY OF THE ELECTORAL PROCESS

-28 Government of Canada, Information for Electors with Disabilities, 2023.
+- 27 Government of Canada, Inspire Democracy Knowledge for Civic Action. - 28 Government of Canada, Information for Electors with Disabilities, 2023. - 29 lbid.

-29 lbid